TonyLiu2004/Codepath-Project-2-Flashcards/README.md

-# Web Development Project 2 - Spanish Flashcards
+# Web Development Project 3 - *Spanish Flashcards*

-Submitted by: Tony Liu
+Submitted by: **Tony Liu**

-This web app: A React website with spanish flash cards
+This web app: **A react website with spanish flashcards that takes answers**

-Time spent: 6 hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
-- [x] **A single card at a time is displayed, only showing one of the components of the information pair**
+- [x] **The user can enter their guess in a box before seeing the flipside of the card**
-- [x] **A list of card pairs is created**
+- [x] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [x] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [x] **Clicking on the card shows the corresponding component of the information pair**
+- [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
-- [x] **Clicking the next button displays a random new card**

 The following **optional** features are implemented:

-- [ ] Cards contains images in addition to or in place of text
-- [x] Cards have different visual styles such as color based on their category
-  - [x] *visual style implemented*
+- [x] A shuffle button is used to randomize the order of the cards
+- [x] A user's answer may be counted as correct even when it is slightly different from the target answer
+- [ ] A counter displays the user's current and longest streak of correct responses
+- [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

 The following **additional** features are implemented: